xyzmaps/xyz-cli/README.md

 ### Contributing

 We encourage contributions.
-For fixes and improvements it's helpful to have an [issue](http://github.com/heremaps/here-cli/issues) to reference to.
-So please file them for us to provide focus.
-Also read the notes in [CONTRIBUTING.md](CONTRIBUTING.md).
+Please read the notes in [CONTRIBUTING.md](CONTRIBUTING.md).

 When you add a new sub-command (as `bin/here-commandname.js`) please make sure to also include the relevant documentation (as `docs/commandname.md`).

-If the command is interacting with a XYZ service, please include a links to the relevant service documenation at [developer.here.com](https://developer.here.com/documentation).

 ## License

+Copyright (C) 2023 - 2023 XYZ Maps and contributors

-Copyright (C) 2018 - 2021 XYZ Europe B.V.
+Copyright (C) 2018 - 2021 HERE Europe B.V.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details